dperrymorrow/re-bars/README.md

 # ReBars

-A simple alternative to modern Javascript frameworks that need pre-compiled, Babeled, and a Virtial DOM.
+A simple alternative to modern Javascript frameworks that need pre-compiled, Babeled, and a running Virtial DOM.

+> ReBars is under 5k gzipped!

 ReBars lets you re-render tiny pieces of your application on change.
 You are in control of what re-renders and when.
 There is no Virtual DOM, no JSX, no pre-compiling.